doubtfire-lms/docs.formatif.io/guides/developer/overview.md

 ---
-title: Overview of Doubtfire
+title: Overview of Formatif
-summary: This document provides an overview of Doubtfire
+summary: This document provides an overview of Formatif
 authors: Justfeedme
 ---

 # Introduction

-## What is Doubtfire
+## What is Formatif

-Doubtfire is a modern, lightweight learning management system.
+Formatif is a modern, lightweight learning management system.

 Central to this approach is use for frequent formative feedback to help each student develop a portfolio of work to demonstrate they have achieved unit learning outcomes.
 This approach aims to provide greater opportunities for students to be more goal-oriented and self-regulated.

-Doubtfire, has been used by both staff and students as a platform to support such frequent formative feedback in assisting students to construct their knowledge.
+Formatif, has been used by both staff and students as a platform to support such frequent formative feedback in assisting students to construct their knowledge.

-Doubtfire aims to help support students set learning goals and work toward achieving these, thereby helping support the development of self-regulation.
-To better support these features, we have enhanced Doubtfire with open learner model visualisations to provide better support for indicating the links among these tasks and the unit’s learning outcomes as well as expected outcomes.
+Formatif aims to help support students set learning goals and work toward achieving these, thereby helping support the development of self-regulation.
+To better support these features, we have enhanced Formatif with open learner model visualisations to provide better support for indicating the links among these tasks and the unit’s learning outcomes as well as expected outcomes.

 ## What does it do

-Doubtfire allows staff and student to explore the links between tasks and learning outcomes, enabling staff to monitor student progress toward achievement of learning outcomes, and supporting students in better manage their learning progress.
+Formatif allows staff and student to explore the links between tasks and learning outcomes, enabling staff to monitor student progress toward achievement of learning outcomes, and supporting students in better manage their learning progress.